naring/IoT_teamproject/README.md

 # IoT_teamproject
-This repository is for your team project
+This repository is for our team project